Nikole Lewis

-Nikole Lewis is an astrophysicist and an assistant professor of Astronomy at Cornell University.
+Nikole Lewis is an astrophysicist and an associate professor of Astronomy at Cornell University.

 Career

 Her major research interests include observational and theoretical techniques for probing exoplanet atmospheres.
 She co-led a spectroscopic survey of the TRAPPIST-1 system in 2018 using the Hubble Space Telescope, which was the first such survey for Earth-sized exoplanets.
 She also took part in the original announcement of the TRAPPIST-1 system in 2017 by helping describe the system and the importance of detecting atmospheres to search for biosignatures.